tenox7/micropolis/README.md

 Download a demo version of [DUX SimCity for Unix](https://web.archive.org/web/19970714233306/http://www.dux.com/demo.html) also mirrored [here](http://osarchive.org/apps/simcity) and [here](http://tenox.pdp-11.ru/apps/simcity/).

-Unpack the tarball to a folder on your disk, typically somewhere under `/usr`.
+Unpack the tarball to a folder on your disk, typically under `/usr/SimCity`.

-Replace `yourfolder/res/sim` with the binary from the releases folder (or compile yourself).
+Replace `/usr/SimCity/res/sim` with the binary from the releases folder (or compile yourself).

 ## Troubleshooting